 Collaborative research is constantly active thanks to the expertise of Board Certified Pathologists in supporting projects involving the morphological analysis of animal tissues as part of experimental procedures.
 This benefits also from the application of quantification techniques thanks to our DiMo lab capabilities.

-The Veterinary Teaching Suite (VTS) has two rooms in which practical sessions can be taught, each of which has space for 85 students; these can also be combined into one large room with capacity for 170 students.
-The VTS is equipped with state of the art audio-visual equipment, including high-resolution cameras and displays.
-It has a fully-equipped clinical skills laboratory, where students can hone their skills in such diverse areas as bandaging, auscultation, and physical examination of their simulated patients.
+The Veterinary Teaching Suite (VTS) has two rooms where practical sessions can be taught, each has space for 85 students.
+These can also be combined into one large room with capacity for 170 students.
+The VTS is equipped with state of the art audio-visual equipment, high-resolution cameras and displays.
+It has a fully-equipped clinical skills laboratory, where students can hone their skills in diverse areas such as bandaging, auscultation, and physical examination of their simulated patients.

 The DiMo laboratory is a fully equipped end-to-end facility to handle acquisition and processing of gross and histological images, including scanning, image analysis, deep learning and 3D printing of models.
 Image analysis of specimens with integration of artificial intelligence dramatically increases reproducibility of data and automation applied to research and diagnostics.